UltraMessaging/um_tgen/README.md

 and the "tgen.c" code orchestrates the traffic generation.
 See https://github.com/fordsfords/tgen.

+Note that this tool does not have a fancy GUI.
+It is mostly intended for Unix command-line use, although it also has a limited interactive mode
+(also Unix command-line based).

 ## Repository

 See https://github.com/UltraMessaging/um_tgen for code and documentation.

-# Build
+# Quick Start

 To build the tool, download the source files from GitHub.
 Then:

+1. Log into Linux system with Ultra Messaging installed.
+1. Download the um_tgen repository.
-# Copy "lbm.sh.example" to "lbm.sh".
+1. Copy "lbm.sh.example" to "lbm.sh".
-# Edit "lbm.sh" and insert your license key and UM installation path.
+Edit "lbm.sh" and insert your license key and UM installation path.
-# Run the "tst.sh" script.
-This builds and runs the tool.
+1. Run the "tst.sh" script.
+This builds and runs a very small "smoke test" of tool.

-# Script
+# Scripting Language

 The um_tgen tool uses the "little language" implemented by the "tgen" package.
 The scripts written in that language are very simple.